DeStout/Godot_NetworkTest/README.md

 # Godot_NetworkTest

-Downloadable executable for Windows, Linux, and macOS is available at https://drive.google.com/drive/folders/1-rujE_rVi_zWEY_ki9ibYbEVkulwoF6f?usp=sharing
+Downloadable executable for Windows, Linux, and macOS is available at https://drive.google.com/drive/folders/1-rujE_rVi_zWEY_ki9ibYbEVkulwoF6f?usp=sharing.
+For Windows and Linux download the appropriate executable and the pck file.
+For Mac you only need the zip.

 -Controls:
   - WASD - Movement